Did you know that individuals with cerebral palsy are more likely to develop heart problems in adulthood than the general population?

 This study found that compared to the general population, adults with cerebral palsy were 2.6x more likely to develop heart failure, 1.6x more likely to develop hypertension, and 2.3x more likely to develop ischemic heart disease.

-7 Helpful Tips to Reduce Risk of Heart Problems in People with Cerebral Palsy
+7 Helpful Tips to Reduce Risk of Heart Problems in Individuals with Cerebral Palsy

-1) Incorporate More Physical Activity to Your Daily Routine
+1) Incorporate More Physical Activity into Your Daily Routine

 Due to restricted mobility, increasing physical activity levels may be challenging for individuals with cerebral palsy.